ghozir/face-detection-ai/README.md

-# 🧠 Face Detection AI with CNN
+# 🧠 Stress Level Classifier with CNN

-This project is a facial expression detection system based on **Convolutional Neural Network (CNN)** using TensorFlow.
+This project is a stress level detection system based on **Convolutional Neural Network (CNN)** using TensorFlow.
-The model is trained to recognize facial emotions and provide insights into stress levels based on expressions.
+The model is trained to recognize facial expressions and map them into different stress levels.

 ---